adamcobabe/mrv/doc/source/install.rst

 Another good news is, that this guide in fact explains how to install new python software in general, and can be applied not only to mrv, but to most other pure python package out there.
 If you know one, you know 'em all.

-First of all, if you want to develop using MRV, its recommended to jump right to the `Developer Installation`_.
+First of all, if you want to develop using MRV, its recommended to jump right to the :ref:`developer installation <install-label>`.
 This guide continues with installation instructions for those who seek a quick look or those who want to install MRV based software.

 Basically, installing the Package [1]_ is as simple as putting it into your python interpreter's ``PYTHONPATH``, this guide only makes the effort trying to show you the most common ways to do it.

+.. note:: If you want to skip all the reading at first, you may also watch the `MRV Installation Guide on Youtube <http://www.youtube.com/user/ByronBates99#grid/user/D0F37129CE775529>`_ - you may choose your platform there.

 **************************
 Preliminary Considerations